 Furthermore, a particular country may face additional challenges to develop the PPP route successfully, which relates to macro-economic conditions and the general framework for doing business in the specific country.
-(This is explained below in section 5.6).
+(This is explained

 5.5.
 Conditions for Accessing the Benefits: Introducing the Elements and Phases of a Proper PPP Process, the Need for Project Governance and the Role of the PPP Framework